El-Zag/Google-Scholar-Scraping/README.md

 # Google Scholar API

 This repositary proposes a code to scrape through Google Scholar research informations and automatically download all available papers with their metadata.
+It was specifically designed to work on chemistry components research.

 ## Before running the code (WINDOWS)
 * Install Google Chrome